Paul, Not Ashamed of the Gospel

 “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes…” (Romans 1:16)

 He is saying: I know what this message costs me.
-And I am loyal to it anyway.
+And I am going to be loyal to it anyway.
+He was saying he didn’t care anymore what people thought of him.
+He was going to unapologetic about it.

 Why the Gospel Looked “Shameful” to Outsiders

 To the outside world, the gospel did not look respectable.
-It centered on a Messiah who was executed—publicly—by a method designed to humiliate and erase honor.
+It centered on a Messiah who was executed—publicly—by a method designed to humiliate and erase all sense of honor and respect for the victim.

 A crucified Messiah sounded foolish.
 It sounded offensive.
-It sounded dangerous.
+It sounded dangerous, frankly, it sounded strange.

-And the message did more than offend taste.
-It disrupted the social order.
-It refused to treat ethnic privilege, religious pedigree, or personal achievement as the pathway to being right with God.
-It offered righteousness as a gift, not a reward.
+And the message did more than offend the religious sensibilities of his contemporaries, This strange new religion also disrupted the social and religious order.
+It refused to embrace ethnic privilege, religious pedigree, or personal achievement as the pathway to being right with God.
+This new religion taught that righteousness was a gift, not something someone earns.

-That kind of message does not fit neatly into the old honor system.
+That kind of message does not fit neatly into the religious system known as Judaism of the first century AD.

 What Paul Had to Give Up